 Source: BEACON - View Full Report

-This event envelope contains reports on measles outbreaks in Latvia.
+This event envelope covers measles cases and outbreaks in Pakistan.

 Source: BEACON - View Full Report